 5. Exceptional faculty members

-Your education is only as good as your teachers.
-Experienced instructors are simply going to do a better job of communicating material.
-“I always encourage students to visit all the schools’ websites, because each school is required to list their faculty members,” Bates says.
+Your education is only as good as your instructors.
+Experienced educators are simply going to do a better job of communicating the material you’ll need to learn to become a veterinarian.
+“I always encourage students to visit all the schools’ websites, because each school is required to list their faculty members,” Bates notes.

-When reviewing faculty profiles, consider things like published work and academic credentials.
-“You want to make sure that most of your professors are DVMs, that they’re board-certified, that they have a history of teaching,” Bates advises.
-“That is something students should really look into.”
+When reviewing a program’s faculty profiles, consider things like published work and academic credentials.
+“You want to make sure that most of your professors are DVMs, that they’re board-certified, and that they have a history of teaching,” Bates advises.

 As with human medicine, veterinary medicine relies heavily on technology.
-You want to make sure you attend a school that maintains modern facilities and is quick to adopt new types of equipment.
-Once again, talking to current students is a good idea.
-They can help you understand whether a given program prioritizes quality facilities.
+You want to make sure you attend a school that maintains modern facilities and is quick to adopt new developments in veterinary equipment and training.

-If the School of Veterinary Medicine at St. George’s has made your list of programs, take your investigation a step further.
-Learn more about program and campus highlights by reading our article, “10 Things You May Not Know About the SGU School of Veterinary Medicine.”
+If SGU is on your list of potential programs, get some more information in our article “10 Things You May Not Know About the SGU School of Veterinary Medicine.”